Kemerd/jpn_to_ipa_dart/README.md

 ## Furigana Hint Support 🎯

+**💡 Tip for Names**: Furigana hints are especially useful for proper names (people, places) that aren't in the dictionary or have non-standard readings.
+They ensure correct pronunciation and proper particle separation!

 ### What is Furigana Hint Support?

-**NEW in v2.0**: Use furigana brackets `「」` to provide pronunciation hints for names or words not in the dictionary, with **smart compound word detection** that automatically prioritizes dictionary entries when appropriate!
+Use furigana brackets `「」` to provide pronunciation hints for names or words not in the dictionary, with **smart compound word detection** and **okurigana handling** that automatically prioritizes dictionary entries when appropriate!

 ### The Problem